yu-huai-lin/Python-Data-Visualisation-with-Plotly/README.md

 # Python Data Visualisation with Plotly

 Plotly and plotly Express is really convenient for building visualisations in python.
-It takes care of a lot of painful axes formatting while allowing easy ustomisation.
+It takes care of a lot of painful axes formatting while allowing easy customisation.
 It also has an interative interface that allows you to zoom in/out of the charting, which can be embedded in html files.

 In this repository, I will show how I make use of the hotel booking demand dataset play around with plotly while doing EDA